geniusyield/smart-order-router/README.md

 which involves a specific set of sell and buy orders.

 We can start with the most bureaucratic part of adding a new strategy.
-We need to define the name of the new strategy, so let's say we want to implement the "dual" strategy to the one that is already there.
-We want to implement then one strategy that given the best buy order, searches for many sell orders.
-We add then a new constructor `OneBuyToManySell` to the type BotStrategy
+We need to define the name of the new strategy, so let's say we want to implement the "reverse" strategy to the one that is already there.
+We want to implement a strategy that takes the best buy order, searches for many sell orders to match this with.
+We need to simply add a new constructor `OneBuyToManySell` to the `BotStrategy` type

 ```haskell
 data BotStrategy = OneSellToManyBuy